ANTAGONISTIC MENTORS

 Name it.
 Within your journal or in the worksheet, make a list of all the people and/or events that are causing you the most pain and turmoil in your life right now.
 That may include a family member, a health issue, a boss, work stress, etc. Choose the most potent issue to practice with – perhaps even the one that led you to take up this journey with me here today.

 Feel it.
-Now, think of this person or event - and let it burn.
+Now, think of that person or event - and let it burn.
 Don't turn away from the heat.
 Feel the feels.
 This may be difficult because we naturally try to avoid pain.
 But, remember, pain and emotion are key catalysts to shedding the old, uncovering the guidance, and liberating the new.
 If we can lean in and endure the heat, we may in turn develop emotional resilience and receive the gift behind the wound.

 Receive it.
 In the silence, hold neutral space for questions, thoughts, ideas to rise and fall.
 The guidance may be simple or it may be multi-dimensional.
 Let the heat burn away the distraction of the ego so you may discern what's true.
 Note in your journal or in the worksheet what comes to mind.
 If nothing rises in this first attempt, sleep on it.
 Give it time.
 Do not rush it.
 Depending on the depth of the lesson to be learned, it could take minutes or even months for the guidance to surface.
 Be patient.
 Hold space for all to become known.
 It will come, if you remain open to it.

 Moving from resistor to receptor is HUGE.
 We live in a highly defensive world, so reclaiming your power in this area takes practice – and once mastered, it will change your life forever.
 This is an evolutionary art for humanity.
 It is a super power.
 You can do this.
-You can shed the old and claim what's true.
+You can shed the old and reclaim what's true.
 Practice opening.
 Trust the process.

 Here is a personal example from my own life:

 Name it.
 During a CEO search for a hospital, I had a frightening experience with an executive level candidate.
 He was powerful, extremely wealthy, and a lawyer.
 Deep into the process, this individual began threatening me when he was not chosen to advance in the search process.
 He felt it was due to ageism.
-It was actually due to his deep insecurity and related hostility.
+It was actually due to his deep insecurity and hostility.
 Regardless, he threatened to sue me and my client.
 His threats were vicisious and I became acutely frightened of him.
-For day my whole body shook in terror.
+For days my whole body shook in terror.

 Receive it.
 This individual taught me a valuable lesson that has helped me grow and mature as an executive recruiter.
 I am forever thankful to my antagonistic mentor.

-NOW YOU . . .
+NOW YOU

 What burns you?